 After that initial spotting, I was hopeful that I would start a real period soon.
 But it was four more months before I had another three-day spotting.

-Get free access to my goals journal for mamas who want to live with purpose here!
+Get free access to my goals journal for mamas who want to live with purpose by entering your email at the bottom of this page!

 But then, finally, three weeks after that second spotting, I had a real period.
 It seemed that my regular cycle might actually be starting at long last.